 Children need to be with their families during the grief process, but funerals can be overwhelming for young children.
 Sometimes attending a wake or visitation can be an acceptable substitute for attending the actual funeral.
 If a child is going to attend a service, go over what will happen so that he or she will be prepared.
 If the child is going to attend a visitation or service with an open casket, let the child decide whether he or she wants to view the body.
 If so, arrange for it to be in the company of a calm adult.
 Prepare the child for the appearance of the body, saying that because the body is no longer working, it does not look the same.
 Allowing a child to place a picture or letter in the casket can be comforting.
 Prepare the child for the fact that some people at the service will be crying, but others may be laughing and talking, and that is their way of remembering the deceased.

 Death and Religion

 One issue that can be tricky after a death is religion.
-If a child has been raised in a religious household, death will probably be explained to him or her in a religious context.
-Others should respect the wishes of the parents and not contradict their views.
+If a child has been raised in a religious household, parents will probably put death into a religious context.
+Grandparents should not contradict their views; that's a part of respecting boundaries.
 Parents who have chosen not to put the death in such a context probably will not want others to do so.
 Besides, to introduce new ideas about God and the afterlife at such a traumatic time can be more confusing than consoling.
 In both cases, if a child asks difficult questions, it’s okay simply to say that you do not have all the answers.

 Fear of Another Grandparent Death